 Let’s jump to an example:

-Total Value 2734
+| Total Value | 2734 | |

-* With maximum discount if purchased on Klook
+* With 15% discount on Klook

-Example 4 (HSR Pass)
+Example 4 (HSR Pass Saving Money)

 Here’s another realistic example where I got this pass’s value to be very high.
 It involves using Taipei as a base and taking several day trips by HSR.
 As you can see, the savings quickly add up.

-Taipei to Taichung (Sun Moon Lake day trip)594*
+| Taipei to Taichung (Sun Moon Lake day trip) | 594* | |

-Taipei to Taoyuan (Xpark day trip)135*
+| Taipei to Taoyuan (Xpark day trip) | 135* | |

-* With maximum discount if purchased on Klook
+* With 15% discount on Klook

 I could have got it even higher if I replaced the little Taoyuan day trip with a Tainan day trip.
-Not every traveler will really want to travel like this (three long day trips in a row), but some really do!

 Conclusion: Is Taiwan Pass Worth the Money